-Project Code: 2023-0074760

-Project Name: Cirba Solutions Lithium-Ion Battery Recycling to Produce Battery-Grade

-Raw Materials (DOE/EA-2213D)

-Project Type: Federal Grant / Loan Related

-Project Description: Cirba Solutions currently operates a lithium-ion battery recycling facility on an approximately 37-acre plot of land in Lancaster, Ohio, which is part of a larger 200-acre industrial park zoned for heavy industrial uses.
+Project Code: 2023-0074760 Project Name: Cirba Solutions Lithium-Ion Battery Recycling to Produce Battery-Grade - Raw Materials (DOE/EA-2213D) Project Type: Federal Grant / Loan Related Project Description: Cirba Solutions currently operates a lithium-ion battery recycling facility or an approximately 37-acre plot of land in Lancaster, Ohio, which is part of a larger 200-acre industrial park zoned for heavy industrial uses.
 The objective of Cirba Solutions' proposed project is to expand and upgrade their existing lithium-ion battery recycling facility to increase domestic recycling capacity for lithium-ion batteries (LiB).
-To achieve its objectives, Cirba Solutions would add hydrometallurgical processing capabilities, safety upgrades, and a Copper (Cu)/Aluminum (Al)

-separation line to existing processes at the existing facility, located at 295 Quarry Road SE (Fairfield County).
-The scope of the proposed project within the 37-acre plot of land includes the physical modification of an existing building (Building 295) within the developed portion of the property, including interior retooling of this existing building (particularly fire safety equipment, air emissions control equipment, and new battery processing lines) and new ground-disturbing activities, including grading and the importation of fill on an additional 20.8 acres of undeveloped land.
+To achieve its objectives, Cirba Solutions would add hydrometallurgical processing capabilities, safety upgrades, and a Copper (Cu)/Aluminum (Al) separation line to existing processes at the existing facility, located at 295 Quarry Road SE (Fairfield County).
+The scope of the proposed project within the 37-acre plot of land includes the physical modification of an article physical portion of the existing building (Building 295) within the developed portion of the property, including interior retooling of this existing building (particularly fire safety equipment, air emissions control equipment, and new battery processing lines) and new ground-disturbing activities, including grading and the importation of fill on an additional 20.8 acres of undeveloped land.
 New construction would also include development of a new Building 395 and new Facility 495.
 Building 395 is designed to accommodate additional battery processing capacity.
-Facility 495 would be composed of multiple buildings and would support an advanced accommodate additional battery processing capacity.
-Facility 495 would be composed of multiple buildings and would support an advanced hydrometallurgical unit capable of processing black mass into battery-grade raw materials.
+Facility 495 would be composed of multiple buildings and would support an advanced hydrometallurgical unit capable of processing black mass into battery- grade raw materials.
 Additional proposed activities include construction of two new stormwater management basins, a rail spur extension, and installation of additional external equipment pads and paved surface for parking and driving.
+Project Location